erikerlandson/erikerlandson.github.com/source/_posts/2015-11-20-very-fast-reservoir-sampling.markdown

 ![Figure 5](/assets/images/reservoir2/R=all.png "Figure 5")

 The news is still good!
-As reservoir size grows, the approximation only gets better: the D values get smaller as R increases, and remain asymtotically bounded as (j) increases.
+As reservoir size grows, the approximation only gets better: the D values get smaller as R increases, and remain asymptotically bounded as (j) increases.

 Now we have some numeric assurance that the geometric approximation is a good one, and stays good as reservoir size grows and sampling runs get longer.
 However, we should also verify that an actual implementation of the approximation works as expected.
 Following is a plot that shows two-sample D statistics, comparing the distribution in sample gaps between runs of the exact "naive" reservoir sampling with the fast geometric approximation: